-Throughout the day I’ve been catching myself say this to our 18-month-old daughter quite often.
-With every affirmation using the words “cute,” “pretty,” or “beautiful” that rolls off my tongue, a little pang in my heart tells me something isn’t right.
-My heart tells me to choose phrases that speak more power and more purpose.
+Throughout the day, I’ve been catching myself saying this to our 18-month-old daughter quite often.
+With every affirmation using the words cute, pretty, or beautiful that rolls off my tongue, a little pang in my heart tells me something isn’t right.
+My heart tells me to choose phrases that speak more power and more purpose into her self-worth.

 Don’t get it twisted.
-I’m not banning these words from my vocabulary or judging the use of them by any means.
-We can give our girls compliments pertaining to looks; however, the focus on appearance should not stand at the forefront.
+I’m not banning these words from my vocabulary or judging their use by any means.
+We can give our girls compliments and positive affirmations pertaining to looks; however, the focus on appearance should not stand at the forefront.

 From experience, I admit to the difficulty of choosing the best vocabulary.
 Sometimes the same words just slip out without a second thought.

 We put the list on our fridge to remind us daily.
 Some days we use a handful of affirmations and some days we use all 20.
-Instead of saying “You’re cute” or “You’re so beautiful” we practice using empowering phrases that will hopefully teach her to look beyond her physical appearance, toward her intelligence, capabilities, and heart to build her self-confidence.
+Instead of saying “You’re cute” or “You’re so beautiful,” we practice using empowering phrases that will hopefully teach her to look beyond her physical appearance, toward her intelligence, capabilities, and heart to build her self-confidence.

 These qualities will make a difference in the end, not a new haircut, the latest makeup trend, clothing style, or symmetry of facial features.
-Continual emotional support or encouragement not only strengthens your child’s emotions, it strengthens their emotions after they turn into adults.
+Creating a habit of continual emotional support or encouragement not only strengthens their emotions during childhood, but it also strengthens their emotions as teenage girls and when they turn into adults.
 It creates an environment of positive thinking for our girls to grow in their self-esteem.

 I urge you, if you’re not already, to give these affirmations to your girls as well: